RobertHRUBY/Fitness-Fatigue-Models/README.md

-# The Fitness-Fatigue Model Code Project
+# The Fitness-Fatigue Model Project

 ## Introduction